Between the World and Me by Ta-Nehisi Coates (Spiegel & Grau, 2015)

 A shattering memoir on race relations in the form of a letter to his teenage son following the fatal shooting of Michael Brown – the unarmed black 18-year-old killed by police officer Darren Wilson in Ferguson, Missouri in 2014 – Between the World and Me intimately describes Coates’ experience of growing up as a black man in America.

-Coates refers to race as a social construct, with Caucasians – whom he calls the Dreamers – being the “new people who have been brought up hopelessly, tragically, deceitfully, to believe that they are white” (p.7), at the top of an American societal hierarchy that is destructive in its hypocrisy.
+Coates describes the way race is a social construct, with Caucasians – whom he calls the Dreamers – being the “new people who have been brought up hopelessly, tragically, deceitfully, to believe that they are white” (p.7), at the top of an American societal hierarchy that is destructive in its hypocrisy.
 From page 8:

 The new people are not original in this.
 Perhaps there has been, at some point in history, some great power whose elevation was exempt from the violent exploitation of other human bodies.
 If there has been, I have yet to discover it.
 But this banality of violence can never excuse America, because America makes no claim to the banal.
 America believes itself exceptional, the greatest and noblest nation ever to exist, a lone champion standing between the white city of democracy and the terrorists, despots, barbarians, and other enemies of civilization.
 One cannot, at once, claim to be superhuman and then plead mortal error.